The Living Bone Paradox: Why We Consume the "Speed of Growth"

 The Biological Paradox

-"If you consume the finished product (calcified bone), you get structure.
-If you consume the process (velvet), you get the power to build."
+"If you consume the finished material (fully hardened antler), you mostly get structure.
+If you consume the growth-phase tissue (velvet), you’re targeting the chemistry of building."

 Defining the "Stem State"